wikimedia/analytics-wikistats2/README.md

     * apis

 =Project Plan=

+* Finish current work for basic version
+** 1 Month and 3 Month should get the last 1 or 3 full months from the API ** 3 Month shows 2 rows in the table but only one bar in the bar chart ** ESC or blur on the WikiSelector should keep the last selection ** Main logo should link to the dashboard
+** The SimpleLegend lost its color swatches
+** This bug is carried over from the prototype - we need to only highlight the area that we're in, so we have to de-highlight the Dashboard link, kind of tricky with the router
+** Should pull up the rest of the site to account for the absence of the WikiSelector (most obvious in fullscreen mode)

+** Going back to the main screen sometimes shows 0 as the Total pageviews and doesn't display any data (I think when switching wikis and navigating a lot on the Detail page?

+* Clean up any code that needs help
+** move config to src/config.js and don't use promises when loading it - there's a fake delay in there (or get rid of the setTimeout)
+** don't set $store.state directly - example: App.vue
+** rename apis/Sitematrix.js to apis/sitematrix.js
+** area and metric getters don't make sense in the store, we already have them in the state ** setProject doesn't make sense as an action, we can just setState or make a specific mutation ** 4 tests are still failing - we can remove them if they're too hard to refactor but we should make sure they're not showing a mistake

+* Nice to have
+** It would be nice to have a util function that returns something we can pass to router.push.
+The signature could be util.getNewURL({ project, area, metric, options })
+** CSS variables

 * Working time: 14:00 -> 17:00 CEST
 * Schema: Metric configuration for UI
 * Vertical Slice Decision: Active Editors, Pageviews, Unique Devices, Total Articles